Universal-Omega/DiscordNotifications/README.md

 ## Upgrading extension

 Upgrading from older version to 1.1.3 of this extension has one change that you need to take into account:
-- All configuration parameters now use the format `wgDiscord`.
-If you had configured any of the `wgNotificationWikiUrlEnding` parameters, you need to change these to format: `wgDiscordNotificationWikiUrlEnding`.
+- All configuration parameters now use the format `$wgDiscord`.
+If you had configured any of the `$wgNotificationWikiUrlEnding` parameters, you need to change these to format: `$wgDiscordNotificationWikiUrlEnding`.

 ## Requirements